TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

     A prominent example for the *Single Table Inheritance* is the table ``tt_content``, in which all types of content elements are stored.
 Every extension can enhance the table with own fields.
-    Accordant big is the amount of columns of this table.
+    Accordingly big is the amount of columns of this table.
 The type of the content elements is stored in the field ``CType``.

 With this chapter we close the work on the domain model and whose storage firstly.
 During the process